gelatodigital/verifier-node-arb-blueberry/README.md

 ### Getting the Gas Token

 To mint the node key, you need the custom gas token of the chain.
 Go to the [Arbitrum Blueberry public page](https://raas.gelato.network/rollups/details/public/arb-blueberry) and request the custom gas token from the faucet.
-After receiving it on Arbitrum Sepolia, bridge it to the Arbitrum Blueberry chain following the instructions on the page
+After receiving it on Arbitrum Sepolia, bridge it to the Arbitrum Blueberry chain following the instructions on the page.

 ### Minting the Key